datasoftsrl/ssh-poweroff/README.md

 ## Usage
 After installation the software should be already started and activated.

-### Starting/stopping systemd service
+### Starting/stopping SystemD service
-To start the service use `systemctl start ppoff` and to stop `systemctl stop ppoff`.
+To start the service use `systemctl start sshpoff` and to stop `systemctl stop sshpoff`.

 ### When config is updated
 Remember to `systemctl restart sshppoff` when `config.yml` is modified.